 And here’s another reason why I love RoomSketcher!
 You can paint a room (and undo it) in just a couple of seconds!
 I was once on the verge of painting the living room white.
 This was until my darling man pointed out that white furniture looks much better when it’s contrasting a gray wall rather than a white one.
 Well, I’ll admit, I wasn’t really going to go through with it, but sometimes a change is just so appealing.
 It really helps to be able to first create the room in RoomSketcher and visualize what it will look and feel like.
 You’ll soon see if you think the color works for you or not, and if it doesn’t, you’ll be so happy it was only done online!
 For example, below, you can see our living room painted in a mint green color.
 This is certainly a possibility, but it is not the color for me!

 The picture with the mint green walls also shows you the image quality you get with a free version of the tool, and I think it’s actually pretty good!

 So, as you might have realized, I really like RoomSketcher.
 It’s not only a useful and beautiful tool for people interested in interior design and decorating, professional designers, stylists and real estate agents, it can also help you avoid disasters (keyword: white walls in the living room, it looked so bad I didn’t even want to show it here).
 I hope you find this tip useful, maybe you have a home project where you could benefit from using RoomSketcher?

 Want to try out RoomSketcher yourself?

-To learn more?
+Want to learn more?
 See their Plans and Pricing

 For more interior design ideas, tips and inspiration – check out the recommended posts below.